-With the exception of public domain works, any fundamental modifications made to a musical work must first be approved in writing by its publisher(s), and possibly its author(s), before CMRRA can grant a license for it.
+With the exception of public domain works, any fundamental modifications made to a musical work must first be approved in writing by its publisher(s), and possibly its author(s), before CMRRA can grant a licence for it.
 Please note that if a composition is owned by more than one publisher, all publishers must give their authorization before the adaptation can be recorded.
-Since any publisher can refuse to authorize an adaptation or translation, we recommend that you not record your version of the song before the appropriate rights are secured.
+Since any publisher can refuse to authorize an adaptation or translation, we recommend that you not record your version of the work before the appropriate rights are secured.

-The responsibility to secure these rights is that of the adaptor, translator or eventual recipient of the license.
+The responsibility to secure these rights is that of the adaptor, translator or eventual recipient of the licence.
 In order to obtain these rights, you must contact the concerned publisher(s) directly.
 Generally, a publisher will require the following information to approve an adaption/translation of its work:

-The original title of the work used along with the name of its authors/composers;
+- The original title of the work used along with the name of its authors/composers;

-The new title given to the adaptation along with the names of the adaptors/translators;
+- The new title given to the adaptation along with the names of the adaptors/translators;

-The original lyrics of the work being arranged;
+- The original lyrics of the work being arranged;

-The new or translated lyrics of the adaptation;
+- The new or translated lyrics of the adaptation;

-If the adaptation is in a language other than English, a literal English translation of the lyrics.
+- If the adaptation is in a language other than English, a literal English translation of the lyrics.

-Once you have received the required approvals from the concerned publisher(s), CMRRA will be happy to issue the mechanical license(s) on behalf of the publisher(s) for your recording.
-Please note that a copy of the signed agreement between you and the concerned publisher(s) will need to be included in your license application.
+Once you have received the required publisher approvals, CMRRA will issue the appropriate mechanical licences for our represented publishers.
+Please note that a copy of the signed agreement between you and the concerned publisher(s) will need to be included in your licence application.